-For item (b), improvement has been observed in ASP emission performance with a reduction of no. of hours of exceedance compared with last reporting period.
-The Contractor has started to establish a daily communication channel with the overseas ASP supplier, to overcome the fact that the supplier cannot travel to Hong Kong due to travel restriction at the moment.
+For item (c), the exceedances of CO were found to be due to malfunction of the thermal destructor of the ASP, which was subsequently stopped for urgent maintenance by the Contractor on the same day.
+The Contractor has established a daily communication channel with the overseas ASP supplier, to overcome the fact that the supplier cannot travel to Hong Kong due to travel restriction at the moment.
 Since January 2021, the Contractor has engaged with the overseas ASP supplier to undertake remote fine-tuning during normal operation of the ASP on a daily basis, focusing on key parameters including wastewater flow rate, NH3 concentration of wastewater, exhaust air flow rate and combustion temperature of the thermal oxidizer.
 The objective is to determine the desirable operating conditions of the ASP taking into account of the aforementioned key parameters and to devise a standard operating procedure for ASP.
 In addition, the Contractor continues to carry out maintenance measures as per the supplier's manual.
 The Contractor will also work with the overseas ASP supplier to investigate the reasons for the occasional equipment tripping that has led to unstable column temperature of the thermal oxidizer and, subject to their investigations, replacement of some ASP equipment and/or increased maintenance frequency may be proposed.